-Explore a variety of foods: It’s common sense to encourage a balanced diet including protein, fruits, grains and vegetables.
+2. Explore a variety of foods: It’s common sense to encourage a balanced diet including protein, fruits, grains, and vegetables.
 What isn’t often thought about is how offering a variety of foods can encourage healthy eating.

-Don’t make it a chore: Nutrition can be fun.
+5. Don’t make it a chore: Nutrition can be fun.
 By allowing your children to be involved in food, they can connect with you and also feel ownership.
-Some ways to involve kids in nutrition include: planting a garden or picking fruit, arrange fruits and vegetables in interesting ways or allow them to help in the kitchen.
+Some ways to involve kids in nutrition include: planting a garden or picking fruit, arranging fruits and vegetables in interesting ways, or allow them to help in the kitchen.